Globus Medical, Inc. research snapshot

 $140 to $150

-More likely if organic spine share gains continue, Excelsius and enabling technologies expand hospital accounts, Nevro integration improves, and the market pays about 22x rising earnings.
+More likely if organic spine share gains continue, Excelsius and enabling technologies expand hospital accounts, Nevro integration improves, Q2 confirms the guidance path, and the market pays about 22x rising earnings.

 Base case

-More likely if revenue grows near the high single digits, non-GAAP EPS compounds around high single digits, and investors value GMED near a mid-teens earnings multiple while integration stays orderly.
+More likely if revenue grows near the high single digits, non-GAAP EPS compounds around high single digits, and investors value GMED near a mid-to-high-teens earnings multiple while integration stays orderly.

 Bearish case

-More likely if hospital budgets slow robot and implant demand, pricing pressure rises, Nevro or prior deal integration disappoints, competitors take share, or investors compress the multiple toward low teens.
+More likely if hospital budgets slow robot and implant demand, pricing pressure rises, Q2 or Nevro integration disappoints, competitors take share, or investors compress the multiple toward the low teens.

 GMED AI technical analysis